pugjs/pug-en/src/language/plain-text.md

 |  of my cat!
 ```

-The above solution works perfectly well, but is admittedly perhaps a little dangerous: Many code editors by default will *remove* trailing whitespace on save.
+The above solution works perfectly well, but is admittedly perhaps a little dangerous: many code editors by default will *remove* trailing whitespace on save.
 You and all your contributors may have to configure your editors to prevent automatic trailing whitespace removal.